NuGeneration: History

 NuGen was established in February 2009 as a joint venture between ENGIE (formerly GDF Suez), Iberdrola and Scottish and Southern Energy (SSE).
 The initial holdings in NuGen were ENGIE and Iberdrola each with 37.5% and SSE with 25%.

-The company announced plans to build a new nuclear power station of up to 3.6GW capacity adjacent to the Sellafield complex in North West England.
+The company had announced plans to build a new nuclear power station of up to 3.6GW capacity adjacent to the Sellafield complex in North West England.
 In October 2009, it purchased an option to acquire land around Sellafield from the Nuclear Decommissioning Authority for £70 million.
 The company planned to make a final investment decision in 2015 with a view to starting production in 2023.
 When it began, NuGen evaluated building either two Areva 1,650 MWe EPR or three Westinghouse 1,100 MWe AP1000 reactors.

-In September 2011, SSE announced that it was leaving the consortium, with ENGIE and Iberdrola buying SSE out to increase their stakes to 50% each.
+In September 2011, SSE announced that it had left the consortium, with ENGIE and Iberdrola buying SSE out to increase their stakes to 50% each.